gitter-badger/win2unix/README.md

 # Win2unix

-The line breaks in windows and unix are diffent.That's troublesome.This gem can help you to replace the windows' line breaks into unix line breaks easily.
+The line breaks in windows and unix are different.That's troublesome.This gem can help you to replace the windows' line breaks into unix line breaks easily.

 ## Installation